 - May 5, 2014

-A former Supreme Court Justice offers his personal amendments to the Constitution, despite the almost impossibility of any of them becoming the law of the land.
+A former Supreme Court Justice offers his personal adjustments to the Constitution.

 Amending a country’s constitution is not an easy thing to do.
 Designedly so.
 In 225 years, ours has been amended on only 18 occasions.
 (The first ten amendments, the Bill of Rights, were ratified at the same time in 1791.)